 Today, there is a big demand for personalization because guests are given such a variety of brands to choose from.
 It is now expected that guest experiences be tailored to their unique needs – so much so that guests are less reluctant to give up their personal information to have such an experience.
 “In research from SalesForce, a survey of more than 7,000 consumers found that 57% of consumers were willing to share personal data in exchange for personalized offers or discounts” and, “44% of consumers say that they will likely become repeat buyers after a personalized shopping experience with a particular company”

-In essence, by providing a personalized experience you connect with the guest and increase your chance of getting a positive response.
+In essence, by providing a personalized customer service you connect with the guest and increase your chance of getting a positive response.

 What better way to show your guests that you listen and care about their preferences than reaching out to them on their preferred channel.
 For guests, how you decide to communicate with them is important.
 If they spend 70% of their time on Facebook and 30% of their time on Twitter, yet you’re re-engaging them via email – odds are they won’t see your message or when they do it’ll be too late and in their mailbox with 100 other business emails.